braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/microsoft_azure_blob_storage_for_currents.md

 # Microsoft Azure Blob Storage

+{:.subintro}
-> [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) is a massively scalable object storage for unstructured data offered by Microsoft as part of the Azure product suite.
+[Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) is a massively scalable object storage for unstructured data offered by Microsoft as part of the Azure product suite.

 The Braze and Microsoft Azure Blob Storage integration allows you to export data back to Azure and stream Currents data.
 Later, you can use an ETL process (Extract, Transform, Load) to transfer your data to other locations.